 In 1956, the American Medical Association ordered that doctors could no longer diagnose paralysis as polio – it had to be called ‘acute flaccid paralysis’.
 This reduced polio statistics dramatically and gave the appearance that the vaccine programme had succeeded, when really the definition of the disease had just changed.

 Laboratory testing for polio wasn’t introduced until 1958.
-Before then, all manner of other diseases could be classed as polio, including other enteroviruses, lead, arsenic, and DDT poisoning, Guillain-Barré syndrome, transverse myelitis, post-polio syndrome, viral or aseptic meningitis, traumatic neuritis, and Reye’s syndrome.
-How many were misdiagnosed and put on the wrong path of treatment as a result?
+Before then, all manner of other diseases with similar pathologies could have been diagnosed as polio, including other enteroviruses, lead-, arsenic-, and DDT- poisoning, Guillain-Barré syndrome, transverse myelitis, post-polio syndrome, viral or aseptic meningitis, traumatic neuritis, and Reye’s syndrome.

-It is claimed that the polio vaccine eradicated polio due to overblown, tightly controlled propaganda campaigns, but the truth is that cases plummeted because of changes in pesticide use, elimination of toxic metals in everyday products, improved diets and sanitary behaviour, and redefinition of the disease.
+It is claimed that the polio vaccine eradicated polio, but the truth is that cases plummeted before introduction of the vaccine and did so because of changes in pesticide use, elimination of toxic metals in everyday products, improved diets and sanitary behaviour, and of course, timely redefinition of the disease.

 There has been a huge rise in vaccine-induced polio paralysis in India.
-In 2011 there were an extra 47,000 cases, which were directly proportionate to the amount of oral vaccines administered.
+In 2011 there were an 'extra' 47,000 cases, which were directly proportionate to the amount of oral vaccines administered.
 In 2018 a vaccine tainted with eradicated type-2 polio was given to children in Uttar Pradesh.
-The country remains vulnerable to polio due to its continued use of DDT, intramuscular injection of antibiotics, and diets high in sugar and low in vitamins.
+The country remains vulnerable to polio due to its continued use of DDT.

-Research scientist Viera Scheibner says that modern day vaccine advocates have forgotten the polio provocation’ of the past.
-She believes that vaccines represent an assault on the immune system, which seems to be clearly implicated in the shadowy history of polio.
+Research scientist Viera Scheibner says that modern day vaccine advocates have forgotten the ‘polio provocation’ of the past.
+She believes that vaccines represent an assault on the immune system.

 Vaccines were not needed to combat polio.
-Dr Fred Klenner published results of a study that used intravenous vitamin c to cure polio and other viral diseases 73 years ago — six years before the vaccine was introduced.
-With a success rate of 100%, we have to ask why this simple, non-toxic, affordable cure was completely overlooked and ignored by the medical community.Why is it still ignored?
+Dr Fred Klenner published results of a study that used intravenous vitamin c to cure polio and other viral diseases 76 years ago — six years before the vaccine was introduced.
+With a success rate of 100%, we have to wonder why this simple, non-toxic, affordable cure was overlooked and ignored by the mainstream medical establishment.Why is it still ignored?

 The answer may lie in the criminal deceptions peddled by medical-industrial-pharmaceutical cartels that control the narrative of disease in order to sustain their gravy train of ill-gotten gain.
 A customer cured is a customer lost and there is no profit to be made from a healthy population.